 Robert and Nancy Hall Fellowship Program

 The History of Art Department will make preliminary review of applications.
-A list of candidates will be forwarded to the Walters for final selection.
+A list of candidates will be forwarded to the Walters, which may conduct interviews in the process of making a final selection.